Ashok0/EnderalVR/README.md

 2. Install a &#x1F53A; clean copy &#x1F53A; of Skyrim VR from [HERE](https://store.steampowered.com/app/611670/The_Elder_Scrolls_V_Skyrim_VR/).
 	 - If you already have a pre-modded Skyrim VR folder and do not wish to uninstall the vanilla game, you can rename your \SkyrimVR\ folder and then redownload a second clean copy of the game from Steam by reverifying the files.
 You can then use one copy of the game to continue playing Skyrim VR along with a second copy of the game for playing Enderal VR.
 3. Run Skyrim VR one time from Steam and then exit the game.
-4. Download Enderal SE from NexusMods OR Steam.
+4. Download Enderal SE from [eddoursul.win](https://eddoursul.win/mods/enderal-se/) OR [Steam]((https://store.steampowered.com/app/976620/Enderal_Forgotten_Stories_Special_Edition/).
-    - a) If using NexusMods files, login to [NexusMods](https://users.nexusmods.com/auth/sign_in) and download Enderal SE from [HERE](https://www.nexusmods.com/enderalspecialedition/mods/1?tab=files)
-    - b) If using Steam files, download Enderal SE from [HERE](https://store.steampowered.com/app/976620/Enderal_Forgotten_Stories_Special_Edition/)
-5. Download Enderal SE - Update from [HERE](https://www.nexusmods.com/enderalspecialedition/mods/1?tab=files)
-6. Download Enderal VR - patch from [HERE](https://www.nexusmods.com/enderalspecialedition/mods/8?tab=files).
+5. Download Enderal VR - patch from [HERE](https://www.nexusmods.com/enderalspecialedition/mods/8?tab=files).
-7. Extract the contents of SkyrimVR_Repack.rar (This pack contains: SKSE, EngineFixesVR, Binaural 3D Surround Sound, The Sharper Eye, Dragonborn Speaks Naturally) to:  C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR and overwrite files if prompted.
+6. Extract the contents of SkyrimVR_Repack.rar (This pack contains: SKSE, EngineFixesVR, Binaural 3D Surround Sound, The Sharper Eye, Dragonborn Speaks Naturally) to:  C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR and overwrite files if prompted.
-8. Install Mod Organizer 2 from [HERE](https://github.com/ModOrganizer2/modorganizer/releases/download/v2.4.2rc1.1/Mod.Organizer-2.4.2rc1.1.exe)
+7. Install Mod Organizer 2 from [HERE](https://github.com/ModOrganizer2/modorganizer/releases/download/v2.4.2rc1.1/Mod.Organizer-2.4.2rc1.1.exe)
-9. Launch Mod Organizer 2 and select the following options: Next > Create a global instance > Browse > Navigate to "C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR" and click "Select Folder" > Next > Next > Next > Finish
+8. Launch Mod Organizer 2 and select the following options: Next > Create a global instance > Browse > Navigate to "C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR" and click "Select Folder" > Next > Next > Next > Finish
    - After performing these steps, the upper left drop down bar should say "SKSE".
 If not...
 Click the drop down bar > Select Edit > Set "Binary" to "C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\sksevr_loader.exe" and "Start in" to "C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR" and hit OK.
-10. Navigate to C:\Users\ (Username)\AppData\Local\ModOrganizer\Skyrim VR
+9. Navigate to C:\Users\ (Username)\AppData\Local\ModOrganizer\Skyrim VR
-11. Delete the \mods\ and \profiles\ folders and replace them with the same folders that are inside ModOrganizer_Repack.rar.
+10. Delete the \mods\ and \profiles\ folders and replace them with the same folders that are inside ModOrganizer_Repack.rar.
-12. Launch Mod Organizer 2.
+11. Launch Mod Organizer 2.
-13. Install Enderal SE to Mod Organizer 2
+12. Install Enderal SE to Mod Organizer 2
-    - If using NexusMods files, drag and drop the "Enderal SE" file from step 4a to the left window pane in MO2.
+    - If using eddoursul.win files, place the files in a folder called "Enderal SE" and drag and drop the folder to the left window pane in MO2.
     - If using Steam files, open C:\Users\ (Username)\AppData\Local\ModOrganizer\Skyrim VR\mods folder and create an \Enderal SE\ folder.
 Copy files from C:\Program Files (x86)\Steam\steamapps\common\Enderal Special Edition\Data\ to \Enderal SE\.
 (Skip Skyrim - Animations.* thru Skyrim - Textures.*)
-14. Install Enderal SE - Update to Mod Organizer 2
-    - Drag and drop the "Enderal SE - Update" file from step 5 to the left window pane in MO2 and then change the mod name in the Quick Install window to "Enderal SE - Update" when installing.
-15. Install Enderal VR - patch to Mod Organizer 2
+13. Install Enderal VR - patch to Mod Organizer 2
     - Drag and drop the "Enderal VR - patch" file from step 6 to the left window pane in MO2.
-16. Enable "Enderal SE", "Enderal SE - Update", and "Enderal VR - patch" in Mod Organizer 2 by ticking their associated checkbox in the left window pane.
+14. Enable "Enderal SE" and "Enderal VR - patch" in Mod Organizer 2 by ticking their associated checkbox in the left window pane.
-17. Configure Load Order
+15. Configure Load Order

 	* Required Mod Load Order (left side):
 		* Enderal SE
-		* Enderal SE - Update
-		* Enderal SE - Bug Fixes
+		* Enderal SE - Bug Fixes (optional)
 		* SkyUI
 		* JContainers VR
 		* moreHUD VR